sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Client SFTP subsystem initialized for location %(name)s.
+:Message: Client SFTP started for "%(name)s" using "%(credentials_type)s".
 :Groups: informational, authenticated, ssh, client-side
 :From version: 3.0.0
 :To version: None
 :Description: None
 :Data:
+  :credentials_type: The type of authenticated used.
+(Since 4.27.0)

   :name: Name of the location associated with this event